-Transformation Incentive Plan - awards are made to a group of key roles who have a material impact on the development and execution of the Future at Lloyd's strategy.
+Transformation Incentive Plan - In 2023 awards are made to a group of key roles who have a material impact on the development and execution of BluePrint Two.
 Performance metrics are directly aligned to the success of the Blueprint Two programme.

-Lead indicators are underpinned by profitability and financial strength of the Lloyd's marketplace.
+For 2024 awards will be made under the Strategic Transformation Incentive Plan with performance metrics based on profitable growth, technology & digital and a 'Fit for Purpose' Lloyd's.
+Lead indicators in both years are underpinned by profitability and financial strength of the Lloyd's marketplace.
 Vesting may be deferred by 12 months and the underpin tests reapplied in the following year, in the event that performance underpins are not met.

-Current individual maximum awards are 100% of salary for Executive Directors.
-Awards will be made in 2023 and 2024, and will be performance tested and vest following 31 December 2022 and 31 December 2023 respectively.
+For 2023 individual maximum awards are 100% of salary for Executive Directors.
+In 2024 the maximum award for the CEO is 200% of salary, for the Chief of Markets 125% of salary and for the CFO 100% of salary.
+Awards will be made in 2023 and 2024, and will be performance tested and vest following 31 December 2023 and 31 December 2024 respectively.
 Payment of any vested awards will be made in three tranches in the three years following the end of the performance period, subject to employment at the time of vesting; and awards will be subject to Lloyd's malus and clawback provisions, and the risk underpin adjustment applicable to the Lloyd's Incentive Plan.

-Pension - The CEO, COO & CFO and Chief of Markets are eligible to be members of the Group Personal Pension (GPP) Plan (or equivalent), which is a defined contribution plan.
+Pension - The CEO, CFO and Chief of Markets are eligible to be members of the Group Personal Pension (GPP) Plan (or equivalent), which is a defined contribution plan.
 All executive directors receive a cash allowance of 15% of base salary which is in line with the pension available to the wider workforce.